nikhilbordekar/TED-Talks-Views-Prediction/README.md

 - **Sentiment Analysis:** Gave importance to sentiment of talks, adding depth to the analysis.
 - **Speaker Popularity Index:** Introduced a metric to quantify the popularity of speakers based on audience engagement.

+This project goes beyond the basics, offering a robust exploration of TED Talks data.
+Explore and adapt the code to enhance your understanding of data science and predictive modeling.
+Your journey to unravel the mysteries of TED Talks viewership begins here!